redhat-openstack/website/source/uncategorized/foreman-ha-database.html.md

 **The HA Mysql Host Group** provides a mechanism to set up a HA active/passive Mysql cluster which may be pointed to as the database backend for the various OpenStack service endpoints.

 To use HA/Mysql within an OpenStack deployment, you need to make sure to have your Mysql cluster up and running \*before\* spinning up the controller node(s), and make sure the controller Host Group has correct database IP (the virtual Mysql cluster IP) specified.
+You also need the HA channel enabled if you are on RHEL.
+Centos should not need this.

+      # yum-config-manager --enable rhel-ha-for-rhel-6-server-rpms

 At a high level, the required steps are: